Generlate/Handbook/company/team/index.md

 This page contains brief bios of our team.
 Teammates may also have a personal documentation page in this directory that is named according to their Generlate email address (e.g. you@generlate.com -> you.md).

-For help adding yourself to this page, check out [these instructions](../../editing/add-yourself-to-team-page.md).
+For help adding yourself to this page, check out [these instructions](../../editing/add-yourself-to-team-page.md). <!-- missing link -->

 **You can find the bio template below (all fields are optional).**

 ## Full Name

 -   Role(s)
--   City, region, country, country flag emoji (optional: add yourself to [the team locations map](locations.md)!)
+-   City, region, country, country flag emoji (optional: add yourself to [the team locations map](locations.md)!) <!-- missing link -->
 -   GitHub: username
 -   [you@generlate.com](mailto:you@generlate.com), other social media links (if any)
 -   Name pronunciation (record an audio file from your phone [here](https://www.name-coach.com/))